orhanobut/scripts/README.md

  - **Permissions**: New added permission are shown in green and annotated.
 Removed permissions are shown in red and annotated
 - **Lint summary**
 - **Checkstyle summary**
-- **Unit tests summary**: Some tests are highligted based on the status
+- **Unit tests summary**: Grouped by test classes.
+Some test classes are highligted regarding to status
  - **Red**: Failure tests
  - **Orange**: Ignored tests
  - **Blue**: These tests take longer than 1 second, usually unit tests should be super fast